From 1999 to 2001 I spent time as a member of the men’s basketball support staff at Michigan State University. Here are 10 things I learned.

-3-Passion: You have to bring it every day, every night.
-There is no down time during the season.
+3-PASSION: You have to bring it every day and every night.
+No such thing as “down time” during the season.
 You come to work and you give all you have.
-100% effort, nothing less was acceptable.
-Back in 2000, the slogan was P.P.T.P.W.
-(Players Play Tough Players Win).
-Spartan basketball players are expected to ‘leave it all on the court’.
+100% effort, nothing less is acceptable.
+“Players Play Tough Players Win.”
+Leave it all on the court.

-8-Character: Izzo looks for guys with character, not characters.
+8-CHARACTER: Coach Izzo looks for guys with character, not characters.
 You come to Michigan State to improve your game and to graduate.
 You attend class and you give all you have in practice.
 You don’t bring attention to yourself.
 It’s about the team, not you.
 You arrive in East Lansing as a boy, you leave a man.

 “Coach Izzo taught me the fundamentals of the game so that I could become a better player.
-When he recruited me, he promised me a chance to play in a championship game to become an all-american.
+When he recruited me, he promised me a chance to play in a championship game to become an all-American.
 Because of him, my dreams became a reality.”